 - 1/2 orange or red bell pepper rough chopped

-- 4 roasted and peeled Hatch green chile rough chopped
+- 4 roasted and peeled Hatch green chile rough chopped, or two 4-ounce cans of chopped green chile peppers

 - 1/2 can cream of mushroom soup